Shaheen Bagh now breeding ground for suicide bombers: Giriraj Singh

 Hundreds of people, including women and children, have been protesting since December 15 at Shaheen Bagh against the Citizenship (Amendment Act) and the National Register of Citizens.

-The sit-in, which has been on for more than a month now, has received both support as well criticism.
+The sit-in, which has been on for more than a month now, has received both support as well as criticism.

 If Shaheen Bagh shooter is from AAP, then give double punishment: Kejriwal